mindkin/hourfleet/docs/featurecustomization.md

 ## Focusing on the problem, not the solution

 Occasionally customers describe a need they believe is unique to them, and usually go on to describe how they see the solution implemented.
-Our approach here is to understand the root issue that is being adressed really, really well.
-And only then start to consider solutions.
+Our approach here is to understand the core issue really, really well, and only then to start considering solutions.
 Our preference is to build a solution that is generically suitable for all Hourfleet customers, one that can be delivered to you as part of your existing Hourfleet subscription.

 ## Customization